THE CITY OF NEWPORT, RHODE ISLAND

 The Newport County Convention and Visitors Bureau (NCCVB), which operates the H.J.
 Donnelly III Visitors Center, reports over 500,000 visitors seeking information in the Center annually.
 The Visitor Center, located in the center of Historic Newport, is open seven days a week, providing residents and visitors with information on area attractions, accommodations, events, and restaurants.

-The Newport Public Library was founded in 1869 and currently contains 183,506 volumes, including 11,180 electronic holdings.
+The Newport Public Library was founded in 1869 and currently contains 187,131 volumes, including 21,447 ebooks purchased consortially through Ocean State Libraries.
 A recent expansion has added 23,000 square feet. to the facility and increase the capacity to 175,000 volumes.
 Newport has the distinction of having not only one of the first public libraries in the country, but also the first private library, still in operation -- the Redwood Library.

 High Technology and Defense-Related Business